Skip to main content

 Permissions and access control

 By default, Organization Owners can create, view, and revoke organization API keys.
-Other organization roles can be granted permission to manage organization API keys.
-Keys are managed in: Org Settings → Organization API Keys
+Other organization users can be granted role with permission ‘Manage organization API keys’ to manage organization API keys.
+Keys are managed in: Settings → API keys

 Acting on behalf of a user